 Dance Limerick promotes, supports and celebrates dance creation, presentation and participation.
 Dance Limerick Studio and offices are based at 1-2 John's Square, Limerick, in the heart of the city.
 Directly across the square is the Dance Limerick Space (St John's Church, formerly Daghdha).

 Funded by the Arts Council and Limerick City Council, Dance Limerick is a support and development organisation.
 Through a combination of performance platforms, residency opportunities, master classes, talks and lectures, Dance Limerick advocates for artistic dialogue and exchange.
-In collaboration with dance artists across a range of practices, Dance Limerick promotes the creation of new and innovative work and devises programmes of access, engagement and participation for the wider public.
+In collaboration with dance artists across a range of practices, Dance Limerick promotes the creation of innovative and ground-breaking work, and through it's new DL.BRIDGE programme, devises imaginative participation projects with the wider public.

 With its high ceilings, wall to wall sprung dance floor and lofty arches, the Dance Limerick Space invites dancers, choreographers and audiences to stretch their imaginations to new heights.
 A bright and unconventional performance space, the Dance Limerick Space offers a flexible approach to seating, movement of performers and placing of sets.